Options for Giving

-In many ways, donors to Franklin Templeton Charitable Giving Fund enjoy the benefits of a private foundation without the cost and paperwork.
+In many ways, donors to Franklin Charitable Giving Program enjoy the benefits of a private foundation without the cost and paperwork.
 Unlike a private foundation, a donor-advised fund is not encumbered with startup costs, administrative procedures or tax-related issues.

 In addition, a donor-advised fund doesn't force a donor to choose a charity by year-end in order to receive tax deductions.
 A donor-advised fund allows an immediate tax benefit and gives the donor the ability to plan charitable giving over many years.

 Below is a comparison of three popular charitable giving options, including the advantages and disadvantages of each.